Modelling hollow thermoplastic syntactic foams under high-strain compressive loading: Experimental results and discussion

 \subsection{Volume ratio response}

 Fig.~\ref{fig:lzJ920} gives the corresponding volume ratio $J = \lambda_\rmr^2 \lambda_\rmz$, where low filling fraction samples correspond to weakly compressible media ($J\approx1$).
-However for $\phi=40\%$, a significant compression to $J \approx 0.75$ at 50\% strain was observed, in addition to the emergence of linear and large-strain response regions as discussed above.
+However for $\phi=40\%$, significant compressions of $J \approx 0.75$ at 50\% strain were observed, in addition to the emergence of linear and large-strain response regions as discussed above in Fig.~\ref{fig:70percent920}.
+This volume ratio response demonstrates a considerable increase in the compressibility relative to the matrix material.